Liberty Public School District

 LPS was recognized as a high performing school district for all 12 years the State of Missouri presented the Distinction in Performance Award, making it one of only 6% of Missouri districts to be placed in this category.
+The district is one of the fastest growing school districts in the state of Missouri, with much of its growth occurring in the last 12 years.